Dingolytics/dingolytics/README.md

 License
 -------

-This repository contains a forked version of Redash <https://redash.io>, which is licensed under the BSD-2-Clause license.
+This repository contains a forked version of [Redash](https://redash.io), which is licensed under the BSD-2-Clause license.

 This forked repository includes modifications made by Dingolytics team,